MITCHAM: Focus on actual kids, not the idea of kids

 I often think grandiose pronouncements from on high have more to do with maintaining the importance of an office holder than in serving real-life citizens.
 This is just the latest example.

-In my book, we should first trust the judgment of those who work with actual kids.
+I put the most trust in the judgment of those who work with actual kids.
 Anyone specializing in the big-picture idea of kids can be an assistance.
 But they shouldn’t strong-arm those who work day to day, face to face with kids.
-When they do, then their oval box gets penciled in my brain as an “F.”
+When they do, then their oval box gets penciled in my brain as an “F.” That's a shame, because I want to see the overall experience be an "A" — which is about far more than numbers.

 (0) comments